ELNET

 The European Leadership Network (ELNET) is a non-governmental organization that promotes links between Europe and Israel.
+ELNET has described itself as “the most influential pro-Israel advocacy organisation in Europe", and its leaders have described it as "AIPAC for Europe".

+Activities

 ELNET was created in 2007 as a European pro-Israel advocacy group to assist European partners in becoming more active politically in countering criticism of Israel in Europe.
-ELNET described itself as “the most influential pro-Israel advocacy organisation in Europe".
-While CEO, Dr. Emanuel Navon described the group as "AIPAC for Europe".

 ELNET is registered in Belgium (responsible for the EU & NATO), France, Germany, Poland, the United Kingdom, Italy and Israel.
 The organization includes an additional US-based entity, Friends of ELNET (FELNET), that fundraises for the network.

+In 2024, OpenDemocracy characterised ELNET's finances as a "mystery", and reported that ELNET has refused to disclose its major donors.
+In 2025, The Intercept reported that top American donors to Friends of ELNET include the William Davidson Foundation, the Newton and Rochelle Becker Charitable Trust and the Ocean State Job Lot Charitable Foundation, with other major donors including Jewish Federations in several cities.

 ELNET arranges visits by European parliament members, government officials, and other European policy leaders to Israel.
 ELNET's role has been defined as "encouraging Jewish political activism".

+United Kingdom

+ELNET's UK branch is led by former MP Joan Ryan.